Skip to main content

 Parametric study results

-Figure 11a to c compare the tensile damage distributions in member 11 made using conventional concrete, SHCC, and UHPC, respectively, when the member was re-tensioned.
+Figure 11 compares the tensile damage distributions in member 11 when it is made with different materials (i.e., conventional concrete, SHCC, and UHPC) and subject to re-tensioning.
 When the conventional concrete is used, the two joints of member 11 are severely damaged, as indicated by the results of DAMAGET reaching 1.0 in Fig. 11a.
 Major cracks were caused and developed beyond the anchorage zone of the tendons in the deck.
 When the SHCC is used, the severity of damage at the two joints of member 11 is highly alleviated as shown in Fig. 11b.
 Member 11 is expected to exhibit densely-distributed microcracks under tension.
-Therefore, damage tolerant behavior of SHCC makes it just slightly damaged at joints under the same load condition.
+The damage tolerance of SHCC makes the member just slightly damaged at joints under the same load condition.
 When the UHPC is used, there is minor damage in member 11, as shown in Fig. 11c.
-The different damage conditions are associated with the different mechanical properties, in particular, the tensile strength and strain capacity of the different materials.
+The different damage conditions are associated with the different mechanical properties, in particular, the first crack stress, the tensile strength and strain capacity of the different materials.
+The results indicate that using HPFRCC in critical joints or members decreases the level of tensile damage.
+It is envisioned that the resilience value and category of the investigated bridge will be significantly improved with proper mechanical properties of HPFRCC, as elaborated in parametric studies in “Parametric study results” section.

 Fig. 11